arpangreat/Nvim-config/README.md

 # Nvim-config
-# A Backup for nvin configuration
+# A Backup for nvim configuration
 # Because I love my Config more than anything